aabhishekmishra2/Transfer-Learning/README.md

 ### Data Collection

-1. Download approximately 400 images each of ducks and chickens from the internet.
+1. Download approximately 350 images each of ducks and chickens from the internet.
-2. Organize the images into two directories: `data/ducks` and `data/chickens`.
+2. Organize the images into two directories: `chicken-images` and `duck-images`.

 ### Running the Notebook